jdittrich/userNeedResearchBook/text/dataGathering.md

 ![Giving longer answers, equal share.](images/talkDiagram_friend.svg)

-In contrast to a conversation, our main goal is to collect data; we don’t want to tell about our Job as a user researcher, but hear answers from the participant.
+In contrast to a conversation, our main goal is to collect data; we don’t want to tell about our job as a user researcher, but hear answers from the participant.
 Thus, asking questions and getting answers in a user needs research session look like this: